 Zinc’s function in collagen synthesis and immune response

 Zinc plays a role in the production of collagen.
-It can also help tissues to heal well and for the graft to attach correctly.
-The absence of zinc will affect the rate at which healing takes place.
-Zinc also enhances immunity by supporting the white blood cells in their fight against invading bacteria.
-It also helps in controlling inflammation, which is crucial in preventing infection and promoting a favourable healing environment.
+It can also aid tissue healing which is important in the context of your scalp post hair transplant surgery.
+The absence of zinc will affect the rate at which healing takes place increasing the time it takes for the tiny incisions in your scalp to heal following surgery.
+Zinc also controls inflammation and enhances immunity by supporting the white blood cells in their protection against bacteria, this in turn promotes a favourable healing environment post hair transplant surgery.

 Impact on hair follicle cell proliferation